bharat5604/chatgpt-prompt/README.md

 ---

-**I kept translations for only a few fields, just to demonstrate that this website supports both direction and translation.:**
+**I kept translations for only a few fields, just to demonstrate that this website supports both direction and translation**

+---

 ## Useful Links